2Friendly4You/OptiSort/README.md

 ### Installation
 1. Clone the repository to your local machine or industrial computer.
-2. Install the required Python libraries including Flask and TensorFlow Lite.
+2. Install the required Python libraries including Flask and TensorFlow.
 3. Assemble the hardware components according to the provided schematics.
 4. Upload the microcontroller firmware for managing the mechanical parts.